Skip to main content

 • Provide feedback on both the student's research proposal and research paper or final project.

-• Sponsor the student researcher(s) in a 4-unit 99/199 Independent Study during all quarters of participation (unless discussed otherwise with the student and FMP coordinator).
+• Serve as the instructor for the student researcher(s) in a 4-unit 99/199 Independent Study during all quarters of participation (unless discussed otherwise with the student and FMP coordinator).

 • Provide a reading list of literature in my field and training in research techniques as appropriate for the project, and be available to answer the student’s questions as necessary.